-Let me get this straight, the leaders (or those with potential to become leaders) of the changes that arrived in the sixties may have been targetted for covert assassination, and the population may have been also targetted for repression with the excuse of unamerican activities, still, I see the balance of power totally skewed towards the bad guys in the 1950s, that’s why I prefer the following decade, warts and all.
+Let me get this straight, the leaders (or those with potential to become leaders) of the changes that arrived in the sixties may have been targeted for covert assassination, and the population may have been also targeted for repression with the excuse of unamerican activities, still, I see the balance of power totally skewed towards the bad guys in the 1950s, that’s why I prefer the following decade, warts and all.

 The 1950s look to me as a very trying moment to be alive if you have a punk-grade level of detachment, social autism, and a sense of personal freedom like I guess Maila had.